 Over nearly four decades, American artist Roni Horn (born 1955) has created a rich body of work that encompasses sculpture, drawing, collage, photography, and artist’s books.
 For her Nasher show, the artist will install eight large-scale cylindrical cast glass sculptures of varying colors in the museum’s main gallery.
-It will be Horn's first U.S. museum presentation of her work since 2010 and the first to focus specifically on her cast glass sculpture.
+It will be Horn's first U.S. museum presentation to focus specifically on her cast glass sculpture.

 Sculpture has always been an important area of inquiry for the artist: her earliest work as an MFA student at Yale University in the 1970s was based in sculpture, which continued to inform her practice as she transitioned to drawing, collage, and photography in the 1980s.
 Sculpture remains an important aspect of Horn’s oeuvre, and the artist frequently includes three-dimensional works in her photography and drawing installations.